 Jamie is a passionate, dedicated teacher who brings joy to her class children, works collaboratively with their families, and altogether embodies the spirit of Waldorf principles.
 Jamie plans to continue her studies working towards a certification in Waldorf Education over the next several years.

-We are pleased to have Jamie nurturing the children in our Early Childhood program.
+We are pleased to have Jamie nurturing the children in our Early Childhood program as the lead teacher in the Hummingbird class.
 She brings an abundance of talent and immense love of educating young children in the Waldorf-inspired tradition to our mixed age kindergarten class.

 Patricia Minick has a Bachelor of Arts in Elementary Education from Appalachian State University with a minor in theater.
 Her interests in the arts have always been a part of her life.
 She began exploring through nature studies and theater at an early age which brought her to studying the theater arts and education.
 Patricia has a combined experience of 16 years of teaching.
 During this time she has had the opportunity to work with children from early childhood through sixth grade including working with students with special needs.
 These teaching experiences include working in a variety of academic settings in both public and private sectors spanning four states.
 Following these years, after her first daughter was born, Patricia began a self-study of Waldorf education and anthroposophy, working with Life Ways of North America studying the Waldorf approach to early childhood, attending Sun Star Farm School, hosting and leading a Waldorf-inspired home Play garden, attending Waldorf Homeschooling conferences, and collaborating and leading local events with the Triangle Waldorf Homeschooling Organization.
 Over this time she gained a wealth of experience while working with her mixed aged children in her home.
 Most recently, Patricia taught 2nd grade at Raleigh Oak Charter School.
 While Embarking on the study of Waldorf philosophy, Patricia found she was called 'home."
 The holistic approach Waldorf Education provides resonated fully with what she had always been seeking as an educator.
 This fit beautifully into her home life with her children and community.
 She is grateful to now have the opportunity to share, grow and teach as the first grade teacher at the Unity School.
 When not teaching, Patricia enjoys spending time with her children, family, and community, exploring art, reading, playing guitar, practicing yoga, running, hiking, and gardening.
 Patricia is dedicated to Waldorf Inspired education and is excited to embark on this journey with the first grade class of The Unity School.